peterfairfield/anaxis/f/natural_college.md

 ## Admissions

 Merit-based admissions.
 They select the best and brightest and take them on for 2 years, before allowing them to enter the College as a Rector.
+The ymbol of natural college is a spiral.

 ## Hierarchy